Parzival2213/trading-journal/README.md

 NOTE: Check for how many clear setups, on average can happen in a week.
 Do the above by backtesting on a weekly basis.

+make sure to markout OTE befor looking for liquididty sweepas and see how often does it react to OTE or liquidity sweeps.